Frequently Asked Questions from Registrants

 I am a postgraduate trainee.
 To whom do I report my health condition(s)?

-As a postgraduate trainee you are to report your health condition to the Office of Resident Affairs.
+As a postgraduate trainee you are to report your health condition to the Dalhousie University Office of Resident Affairs.

-Will any of my Physician Health conditions or monitoring be on the public College’s website?
+Will any of my Health and Practice conditions or monitoring be on the public College’s website?

 No. The College treats your health information with the utmost confidentiality.
-In some cases, the College’s Physician Search website information may indicate a temporary absence in the licensing history on a physician’s profile.
+In some cases, the College’s Registrant Search website information may indicate a temporary absence in the licensing history on a registrant’s profile.

 Who at the College will have access to my Personal Health information?

-Only staff supporting the monitoring of a physician health condition may access a physician’s health information provided to the College.
+Only staff supporting the monitoring of a registrant’s health condition may access a registrant’s health information provided to the College.

 If I am out of practice for an extended period of time due to my health condition, what is required when I return?